Nebelmischling/LumiaExpansionPacks/OtherChanges/ZeQuestions.md

 Separator is always left empty.

-Below that is the Start Reply With field at the very bottom.
+Below that is the Start Reply With (commonly abbreviated to SRW) field at the very bottom.
 This is a way to brute force reasoning into working by telling your llm to start it's response with whatever you enter in that field (usually the same thing as your prefix earlier).
 That way it'll always start with a thinking block!
 This is very useful for most "non-thinking" models, but can seriously break reasoning models, so it's always one of the things we'll ask you to tell us!

 ---